How Should You Handle Sexual Harassment At Work?

 How do you deal with sexual harassment at work?

-Sexual harassment can happen in any workplace, with one national study reporting that 38% of women and 13% of men experience sexual harassment in the workplace.
-When harassment occurs, the victims may wonder how to deal with sexual harassment at work.
+Unfortunately, many people experience sexual harassment at work.
+But how should you deal with workplace sexual harassment?
 In most cases, the first step should be to document the harassment and say something about it to a supervisor or HR.
 A sexual harassment lawyer can also help pursue legal remedies.

 How to deal with sexual harassment in the workplace